C-Undritz/Boardgame-Bazaar/README.md

 ------

 > # **OVERVIEW**
+Boardgame Bazaar is a dedicated online board game store, where customers can easily navigate to view games organised and presented within a number of categories.
+Categories are assigned by admin users or are determined through functions based on the saved product data.
+Controls exist to preserve stock levels during purchasing so customers are aware as to what is available and are prevented from buying a product that is out of stock.
+This combined with an intuitive interface aims to deliver a smooth and enjoyable customer experience to maximise repeat visits to the site

+------

+> # **STRATEGY**
 The board game industry has seen a resurgence in recent years and it is expected to carry on growing further.
 Industry forecasters predict the global board game market will be worth more than £9bn by 2023.
 For many gamers, the enjoyment of playing board and card games among friends, family members, and fellow enthusiasts is invaluable.
 And they are willing to pay for the experience, with the majority of gamers (41%) purchasing five to ten new games or expansions a year.

-Consequently recent survey data found that 43% of of board gamers may typically have between 26 to 100+ games and so, often, space becomes an issue.
-This has led to a large scene for selling on games that are no longer played enough or just did not click with a gamer or gaming group.
-You can now find popular and relatively recent releases available on ebay and there is a 2nd hand games facility available on boardgamegeek and many facebook groups where gamers can sell or trade games.

-------

-> # **STRATEGY**

-Research has revealed that there is no current dedicated online board game store that will allow users to sell games in exchange for store credit.
-Boardgame Bazaar uniquely offers this facility to registered site users and manages the end to end sale process through the users account and admin interface.
-This allows users to build up credit to spend in store and will also provide Boardgame Bazaar with quality 2nd hand stock to sell longside new stock of the latest games and well known titles.

-The goal of this project is to produce a MVP of an e-commerce store dedicated to the sale of new and second hand table top board games.
+Consequently whilst there are plenty of online board game stores, there is still room in the market for a new store to thrive and succeed.
+The goal of this project is to produce an e-commerce store dedicated to the sale of new table top board games.
+Whilst other stores offer board games and associated paraphernalia, the focus of boardgame Bazaar will be the sale of the core experience: Games and associated expansions.

 <div align="right"><a href="#top">Contents Table</a></div>